caiohenrique-3/airbnb-experiences-clone/README.md

 # Airbnb Experiences Clone

-In this project, I gained valuable insights into React development by learning how to effectively use props.
+A React project mimicking Airbnb's Experiences page.

 ## Preview

 ![Screenshot1](src/assets/showcase.png)

 ## Running on your machine

 To run this project locally, follow these steps: